 How do I start my FIRE journey today?

-You can invest in the stock market via index funds, or buy specific dividend-paying stocks, or generate rental income from properties you own or any of the other ways listed in my article titled: What is Passive Income 12 Ways to Earn Passive income.
+You can invest in the stock market via index funds, buy specific dividend-paying stocks, or generate rental income from properties you own or any of the other ways listed in my article titled: My top five income-generating assets actually worth owning.

 From all the different ways you can generate passive income, investing in the stock market is one of the most common methods members of the FIRE community use.